top of page

 Contact admin@caces.us for any questions regarding the data or data download tool.

-Species- and source-resolved PM2.5 exposure estimates developed with a Geographically Weighted Regression are available here.
+Species- and source-resolved PM2.5 exposure estimates for 2001 and 2010, developed with a Geographically Weighted Regression, are available here.
 (The readme file, describing the dataset and providing suggested citations, is here.)

 Please cite as follows: